Vashy/RPG-EquipCalculator/README.md

 # RPG-EquipCalculator
-A basic RPG calculator web page.
+A basic equip calculator web page, designed for D&D-like role-playing games (but not limited to them).

 https://vashy.github.io/RPG-EquipCalculator/